aloop/discord-bot/README.md

 The service is setup to run an `npm clean-install` before the server is started.

+Note that if you have changed the listenPort in config.json from the default of 5000 you will need to change `SocketBindAllow=tcp:5000` in `discord-bot.service` to reflect that change

 ```sh
 cp -P node_modules.systemd node_modules
 sudo cp systemd/discord-bot.service /etc/systemd/system/